The Legacy Foundation of Southeast Arizona

 Application Success Factors

-Collaboration is Critical: The foundation explicitly states that "partnerships are so critical to success" and "organizations are encouraged to submit applications that reflect collaboration with other organizations."
-Collaborative applications demonstrate greater community impact and are strongly prioritized, particularly for Strategic Grants.
+Collaboration is Critical: The foundation explicitly states that "partnerships are so critical to success" and "organisations are encouraged to submit applications that reflect collaboration with other organisations."
+Collaborative applications demonstrate greater community impact and are strongly prioritised, particularly for Strategic Grants.

 Mission Alignment: Projects must clearly demonstrate how they promote population health and community wellness in Cochise and eastern Santa Cruz counties.
-The foundation emphasizes sustainable solutions that extend beyond the grant term.
+The foundation emphasises sustainable solutions that extend beyond the grant term.

 Innovation Criteria: For Innovative Grants, projects must meet specific innovative criteria outlined in grant guidelines and engage mission-driven collaborations/partnerships.